Book Free Trial

 PMC Bonus Round 2026: School Results and What They Mean for Parents

-In November 2025, more than 61,000 pupils took part in the Primary Maths Challenge (PMC).
-Of these, 3,100 who scored 21 marks or higher were invited to the Bonus Round, held in February 2026.
-From the submissions returned, 85 pupils achieved full marks — a remarkable result and a clear sign of the mathematical talent and dedication in UK primary schools.
+In November 2025, more than 61,000 pupils took part in the Primary Maths Challenge main round.
+3,100 of those pupils, scoring 21 marks or higher, were invited to the Bonus Round in February 2026.
+From the scripts returned, 85 pupils achieved full marks.

 AwardScore